 Some research suggests PQQ may raise bad cholesterol levels.

-Rapamycin is drug, not a supplement.
-It's used sometimes given to people who've had organ transplants.
+Rapamycin is a drug, not a supplement.
+It's sometimes given to people who've had organ transplants.
 Some research also has shown rapamycin can help mice live longer.
 Since younger people seem to have a lower risk of getting the virus some have speculated that given people anti-aging drugs will protect them from getting sick.

 Mice and people are different.
 There's no proof the drug reverses the aging process in people.
 The same thing is true for other anti-aging drugs like metformin too.
 Remember regular exercise has more anti-aging proof than expensive medications.
 Also remember, younger people can get sick from the virus too.

 Vitamin C supplements have no proof of being effective against stopping the virus infection or helping people who show symptoms.
-It's possible the rumors behind this myth may be based on the misinterpretation of research noting that if you take vitamin C supplement at the first sign of a cold, the severity and length of the cold is modestly reduced.
+It's possible the rumors behind this myth may be based on the misinterpretation of research noting that if you take a vitamin C supplement at the first sign of a cold, the severity and length of the cold is modestly reduced.
 Ok, but this is very different than saying vitamin C supplements prevent infection with the pandemic virus.
 They won't help.

 While we make vitamin D when we go outside, it's possible many are still deficient.
 Those with some of the highest risk of deficiency are older adults.
 Every cell of your body has receptors for vitamin D and that includes the immune system.
 The effects of vitamin D are most likely strongest in those who are deficient.
 That said there's no proof vitamin D supplements treat or prevent infection with this virus.